ARMmbed/mbed-os-5-docs/docs/reference/contributing/tools/exporter.md

 Now that you have a context object have passed control to the Jinja2 template rendering engine, you can look at the template Makefile, `tools/export/my_makefile/Makefile.tmpl`.

-For more information, please see the <a href="http://jinja.pocoo.org/docs/dev/templates/" target="_blank">documentation on what is available within a Jinja2 template</a>.
+For more information, please see the [documentation on what is available within a Jinja2 template](http://jinja.pocoo.org/docs/dev/templates/).

 ```make
 ###############################################################################